mmistakes/made-mistakes-jekyll/_posts/paperfaces/2013-01-17-rudy-portrait.md

 ---
-layout: paperfaces
+layout: work
 title: "In a black motorcycle jacket"
 description: "PaperFaces portrait of Rudy drawn with Paper by 53 on an iPad."
-image: paperfaces-rudy-lg
+image:
+  feature: paperfaces-rudy-lg.jpg
   thumb: paperfaces-rudy-150.jpg
 category: paperfaces
 tags:
 - PaperFaces